ulyssestenn/funes/README.md

 # Funes

-Funes is a Git-based framework for turning raw sources into durable, cited knowledge work with an AI Librarian.
+Funes turns folders of raw sources into a durable, cited Markdown knowledge base maintained by an AI Librarian.

-The Librarian ingests raw sources, preserves them as an immutable record, compiles them into an interlinked Markdown wiki, and uses that wiki to produce cited answers, reports, analyses, routines, and other reusable outputs.
-You provide the sources and questions; the Librarian handles the writing, linking, indexing, health checks, and upkeep.
+Drop in PDFs, transcripts, web clips, screenshots, notes, articles, or pasted text.
+The Librarian preserves the raw record, compiles it into an interlinked wiki, and uses that wiki to produce cited answers, reports, reading plans, comparisons, routines, syntheses, and other reusable outputs.
+Built for researchers, students, and hobbyists.

 Everything lives in plain Markdown inside a Git repo, so your knowledge base is versioned, diffable, portable, searchable, and usable from GitHub or any editor.

-The workflow adapts [Andrej Karpathy's "LLM Knowledge Bases"](https://x.com/karpathy/status/2039805659525644595) idea to a plain Git repo instead of Obsidian.
+Funes is not a chatbot over files.
+It creates a maintained knowledge library.

+## See it in action

+Here is an [example library](https://github.com/ulyssestenn/funes-example-ai) you can browse to see the type of output you can expect from Funes.

 ## Origin of the name